gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

-On the other hand Ferrari's plan was seen as high-risk high-reward.
-As mentioned before, in the pros and cons of one-stop strategies, the risk of tire degredation and drop in performance was a very real threat.
-Concurrently, in the event one finds themselves with good track position, they run the risk of needign to deend their position on worn tires which is an extremely difficult task.
+On the other hand Ferrari's plan was daring, given the conditions.
+As mentioned before, the risk of tire degredation and drop in performance was a very real threat when executing a one-stop strategy.
+Concurrently, in the event one finds themselves with good track position, they run the risk of needing to defend their position on worn tires which is an extremely difficult task.
 Charles Leclerc in a post-race interview made it clear that Ferrari was not entirely confident in the one-stop strategy in the beginning stages of the race after hearing that Red Bull was experiencing graining on the hard tire compound.
 However Leclerc had a gut feeling that it was the right play, "However, when I  put it on I had quite a good feeling.
 I just  wanted to put Lando under pressure and he pitted in front of me.
 Then I managed to get back some front  grip whenever he was out the way."
 Below is a graph of Leclerc's lap times through the entire race, once again with spikes indicating when he entered the pits: